mathiasvanhee/MLOpsPythonWorkshop/README.md

 # MLOpsPython
 A real demo of Deep Learning project with preprocessing from development to production using code, ops and Machine Learning best practices.
-Production is a real time REST API.
+Production is a real time REST API. - M

 ![project_workflow.png](documentation%2Fproject_workflow.png)